Bus Creator

 Input

-Port_1 - input element to be included in the bus
+input element for inclusion in the bus

 Parameters

-The number of input elements must be an integer greater than or equal to 2.
-Increasing the number of input parameters adds empty input ports to the block.
+.
+Increasing the value of this parameters adds empty input ports to the block.
 Before you simulate the model, make sure that an input element is connected to each input port.

 |